 - The nature of the sport.
-For example, scheduling 25 games in a season might be reasonable for a softball team, whereas that same number of games would not make sense for a football team. - A coach's reasonable professional decisions.
-A coach's decisions are permitted to influence the length of practice sessions and number of practice hours per week.
-For example, holding a three-hour practice session four days a week might be reasonable for a golf team, whereas these hours would likely be excessive for a cross-country team. - A lack of competition in the normal competitive region.
-Fewer competitive contests in a school's normal competitive region may affect practice schedules as well as pre- and post-season games. - Coach availability.
+For example, scheduling 25 games in a season might be reasonable for a softball team, whereas that same number of games could be dangerous for a football team. - A coach's reasonable professional decisions.
+Such decisions are permitted to influence the length of practice sessions and number of practice hours per week.
+For example, holding a three-hour practice session four days a week might be reasonable for a golf team, whereas these hours could be excessive for a cross-country team. - A lack of competition in normal competitive region.
+Fewer competitive contests may affect practice schedules and pre- and post-season play. - Coach availability.
 Schools may accommodate an individual coach's personal schedule (e.g., a coach who works off-campus), provided that any resulting inconvenience to the student-athletes affects both boys' and girls' teams to the same extent. - Facility availability.
-For example, a school whose swim team uses a community pool or whose bowling team uses a local bowling alley might need to fit its practices and competitions around the facility's existing schedule.
+For example, a school whose swim team uses a community pool or whose bowling team uses a local bowling alley might necessarily be required to fit its practices and competitions around the facility's existing schedule.

-"Like" sports.
-Schools are not required to schedule the same number of competitions or practices for boys' and girls' teams in "like" (i.e., same or similar) sports, such as girls'/boys'

-basketball, or baseball/softball, etc. However, any differences favoring a boys' team in a certain sport, for example, should be offset by differences favoring a girls' team in another sport.
+Schools are not required to schedule the same number of competitions or practices for boys' and girls' teams in the same or similar sport (e.g., girls'/boys' basketball, baseball/softball, etc.).
+However, any differences favoring a boys' team in a certain sport, for example, should be offset by differences favoring a girls' team in another sport.